vanhoangkha/Networking-fundamentals/Day47_QoS_VoiceLan.md

 - TOO much electrical current can damage electrical DEVICES
 - PoE has a process to determine if a CONNECTED DEVICE needs power and how much it needs.
-    - When a DEVICE is connected to a PoE-Enabled Cổng, the PSE (Switch) sends LOW POWER SIGNALS, monitors the response, and determines how much power the PD needs
+    - When a DEVICE is connected to a PoE-Enabled Port, the PSE (Switch) sends LOW POWER SIGNALS, monitors the response, and determines how much power the PD needs
     - If the DEVICE needs POWER, the PSE supplies the POWER to allow the PD to boot
     - The PSE continues to monitor the PD and SUPPLY the required amount of POWER (but not too much!)
 - *POWER Kiểm soát* can be configured to prevent a PD from taking TOO much POWER
-    - 'power inline police' configures power Kiểm soát with the Mặc định settings:  Vô hiệu hóa the Cổng and send a SYSLOG message if a PD draws too much power
+    - 'power inline police' configures power Kiểm soát with the Default settings:  Vô hiệu hóa the Port and send a SYSLOG message if a PD draws too much power
         - Equivalent to 'power inline police action err-Vô hiệu hóa'
-        - The Giao diện will be put in an ‘error-disabled’ state and can be re-enabled with 'shutdown' followed by 'no shutdown'
+        - The Interface will be put in an ‘error-disabled’ state and can be re-enabled with 'shutdown' followed by 'no shutdown'

     ![image](https://github.com/psaumur/CCNA/assets/106411237/59914c0d-2c0e-4952-a4af-1f7ada02002d)
-    -  'power inline police action log' does NOT shut down the Giao diện if the PD draws too much power.
-It WILL restart the Giao diện and send a SYSLOG message
+    -  'power inline police action log' does NOT shut down the Interface if the PD draws too much power.
+It WILL restart the Interface and send a SYSLOG message

     ![image](https://github.com/psaumur/CCNA/assets/106411237/9717fb1e-9129-41f9-90bb-613c2bdee460)